stargate/stargate/sgv2-docsapi/README.md

 # Stargate Docs API V2

+> **IMPORTANT:**  This project is currently an independent project in this monorepo, and it's not connected to the root `io.stargate:stargate` project.

 This project represents the stand-alone Docs API microservice for Stargate V2, extracted from monolithic Stargate V1 Coordinator.

 The high-level design of the application is described in the [Document API in Stargate V2 discussion](https://github.com/stargate/stargate/discussions/1742).